Joseph-33/GraspTools/README.md

 Prints and outputs a list of configuration files from an rcsf.out file.
 Each configuration list is sorted to ensure the same configurations will appear for different CSF files.

+## DF orbital optimisation assistant (orbital_reoptimisation.sh)

+A bash script that automates much of the DF layer optimisation for you, with many functions such as nuclear decrease mode and creating screened hydrogenic functions to reestimate orbitals.

+## Clist generator (clistgen.py)

+Creates a clist.ref file from the rcsfmr.inp multireference file provided

 ## Configuration CSF counter (conf_collector.sh)